palash-wp-dev/my-simple-package/README.md

 # my-simple-package
-This is package is just for fun.
+This is package is just for fun and for practice purpose.